dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/mapping_views.md

 # Quizzes-Tutor - Mapping Between Views

+These are other mappings between views, that weren't foreseen in the Allocation Views.

+`Some ideas:`
 ## Mapping Module Views with other Module Views
 `Map the Entities in the Data Model with the modules in the Decomposition View`